chinpeerapat/linebot-openai-agent/README.md

 ## Features

+- Multilingual support with Thai and English
-- Text message processing using OpenAI Agent in Traditional Chinese
+- Text message processing using OpenAI Agent
-- Support for function calling with tools like weather information and translation
+- Image analysis with scientific detail
+- PDF document processing with vector search capabilities
 - Integration with LINE Messaging API for easy mobile access
 - Built with FastAPI for efficient asynchronous processing